topcoder-platform/micro-frontends-gigs-app/README.md

 #### Aggregator API Configuration

-In the `micro-frontends-earn-app` root directory create `.env` file with the next environment variables.
+In the `micro-frontends-gigs-app` root directory create `.env` file with the next environment variables.

   ```bash
   # Auth0 config